LiEnby/FasterARK/README.md

 - Does not require a reboot

-- Bubble installed "properly" with ScePromote, not using background download trick
+- Bubble installed directly with ScePromote, not using background download trick

 ==